-In Virtual Material mode you use the Stackup Wizard to enter a few details about the stack, the number of layers, overall board thickness, plane layers, etc., along with solder mask and copper thickness.
-Speedstack will then build a stack to the specified board thickness by equally distributing the dielectric regions.
+In Virtual Material mode you will use the Stackup Wizard to enter a few details about the stack, the number of layers, overall board thickness, plane and mixed layers, etc., along with solder mask and copper thickness and build type (foil, core or HDI.) and drills Speedstack will then build a stack to the specified board thickness by equally distributing the dielectric regions.
 If a preferred core thickness is specified the software will maintain the dielectric thickness for core regions but then equally distribute prepreg regions to reach the target board thickness.